Scale-free congestion clusters in large-scale traffic networks: a continuum modeling study: Introduction

 Urban traffic congestion has intensified worldwide and now exceeds pre-pandemic levels in many major cities.
 According to recent reports~\cite{inrix2024}, drivers lose dozens of hours annually to congestion, with substantial economic and environmental costs.
 Congestion is therefore recognized as a complex urban phenomenon affecting mobility, emissions, and economic activity.
 Correspondingly, research on traffic dynamics has expanded across multiple modeling scales.
 Comprehensive reviews such as Helbing’s survey of self-driven many-particle systems~\cite{helbing2001} and Kerner’s three-phase traffic theory~\cite{kerner2004} summarize decades of microscopic and macroscopic investigations.
 Empirical studies have further demonstrated large-scale traffic patterns, including the macroscopic fundamental diagram observed in Yokohama~\cite{geroliminis2008} and network-wide spatiotemporal analyses based on probe-vehicle data~\cite{saberi2020,Zhao2025}.
 Together, these works highlight the growing emphasis on understanding congestion as a large-scale collective phenomenon.

-While the concept of resilience --- quantifying the persistence of congestion --- has attracted attention across various fields \cite{holling1973, chang2004, gao2016}, Zhang~\textit{et~al.}~\cite{zhang2019} analyzed link-speed data from Beijing and Shenzhen and reported that both the cluster size and the recovery time follow power-law distributions.
+While the concept of resilience, i.e., quantifying the persistence of congestion, has attracted attention across various fields \cite{holling1973, chang2004, gao2016}, Zhang~\textit{et~al.}~\cite{zhang2019} analyzed link-speed data from Beijing and Shenzhen and reported that both the cluster size and the recovery time follow power-law distributions.
 This observation suggests that urban congestion exhibits features reminiscent of self-organized criticality (SOC)~\cite{bak1988,Chen2024}.
 Similar scaling behavior had previously been discussed in traffic models~\cite{Linesch2008,nagatani1995}.
 These findings naturally raise the broader question of whether such scale-free statistics can be reproduced within theoretical models of traffic flow.

 Congestion mechanisms have been extensively studied using discrete microscopic formulations, particularly cellular automata, as well as through microsimulation platforms such as \textsc{SUMO}~\cite{krajzewicz2012sumo,sumo2023}, which resolve individual vehicle dynamics in detail.
 While these approaches capture fine-scale behavior, their vehicle-level resolution and modeling complexity can hinder systematic investigations of network-scale statistical structures.
 In contrast, macroscopic traffic dynamics are commonly described by hyperbolic conservation laws, following the foundational works of Lighthill-Whitham and Richards~\cite{LighthillWhitham1955,Richards1956}.
-The Aw-Rascle-Zhang (ARZ) model~\cite{AwRascle2000,ZHANG2002} provides a widely used second-order continuum formulation incorporating driver anticipation.
-Because continuum models offer a coarse-grained yet dynamically consistent representation of traffic at the network scale, they provide a natural framework for investigating the emergence of scale-free congestion statistics.
-When continuum traffic models are extended to urban networks, a central technical challenge lies in prescribing consistent coupling conditions at junctions where multiple roads merge and diverge.
-Optimization-based formulations of junction fluxes, combined with high-order discontinuous Galerkin (DG) discretizations, provide a flexible framework for solving hyperbolic traffic systems on complex networks~\cite{BuliXing2020}.